N8Brooks/result/README.md

 To help with these situations there are async sister methods for methods like `map`, such as `mapAsync`.
 These return a `Promise<Result>`.
 ~~It would be nice if TypeScript was a bit more leniant.
 Some of the implementations do not require `await`.
 Since using `await` on things that are not a `Promise` resolve immediately, we could use operator overloading to minimize the surface area of the API.~~ These promises have additional features, like `.then` syntax.
+Methods that return `U`, can be a `Promise`, so no async sister method is required.

 ## Design guide